-The Callback Registration Service provides APIs that let you register and unregister URLs where you would like to receive callback messages from M2M Platform services.
+The Callback Registration Service provides API methods that let you register and unregister URLs where you would like to receive callback messages from M2M Platform services.

 |Web Service API||Description|